Leveling The Field

 An employer is prohibited from firing an at-will employee when:

-• An contract exists between them requiring specific conditions of termination
+• An contract exists between them with definitive terms

 • The firing would violate one or more laws, such as discrimination and whistleblowing laws